 This course teaches IT Professionals how to implement Azure storage solutions for a variety of scenarios.
 Students learn about the different storage accounts and services as well as basic data replication concepts and available replication schemes.
 Students are also introduced to Storage Explorer as a convenient way to work with Azure storage data.
 Students also learn the types of storage and how to work with managed and custom disks.
 Azure blob storage is how Azure stores unstructured data in the cloud, and students learn how to work with blobs and blob containers.
 They also learn how to use Azure Files to work with file shares that are accessed via the Server Message Block (SMB) protocol.
 In addition to blob storage, this course covers Table and Queue storage as storage options for structured data.
 Students then learn how to secure and manage storage using Shared Access Signatures (SAS) and Azure Backup using Recovery Services Vault.
 Next, students learn how to use Azure File Sync to centralize an organization’s file Shares in Azure Files.
 Content Delivery Network (CDN) is used to store cached content on a distributed network of servers that are close to end-users.
 Students learn how to optimize content delivery with Azure CDN as well as how to transfer large amounts of data using the Azure Import/Export service.
 Lastly, students learn how to monitor Azure storage by configuring metrics and alerts and using the Activity Log.
 Students learn how to analyze usage trends, trace requests, and diagnose issues with a storage account.

-Implement Modern Device Services - Course Two of MS-101 Exam Preparation
+Implement and manage threat protection - Course Three of MS-500 Exam Preparation

 Students will learn about the modern workplace philosophy and how to embrace it, evolving the company paradigm into a flexible environment which allows collaboration while maintaining the security principals and improving the business through the adoption of the new platforms and concepts.